- New mandatory public health measures in effect April 6.

 Corporations from BC, Manitoba or Saskatchewan

-If your BC, Manitoba or Saskatchewan corporation wants to reinstate its registration in Alberta, apply for a new extra-provincial registration in Alberta through Alberta's Online Extra-Provincial Registration.
+If a BC, Manitoba or Saskatchewan corporation wants to reinstate its registration in Alberta, apply for a new extra-provincial registration in Alberta through Alberta's Online Extra-Provincial Registration.
 There is no cost for registration.

 In most cases, you will also need to apply and pay for an Alberta Reservation Report (NUANS report).
 You can obtain the report through Alberta's Online Extra-Provincial Registration or you can purchase your report from a NUANS service provider.